thomixlz/SIRH-BREGLER-FR/README.md

 ## Version History

+* 0.5 :
+    * Add not able to delete or edit Superadmin account
+    * Add Equipe Crud
+    * Add Image upload system
+    * Add a lot of cond about roles
+    * Add date picker js in form
+    * Add local Mailer with Mailhog for send to a new user password when u create new account as superadmin(WORK)

 * 0.4 :
     * Add All Roles
     * Add All Routes about the roles for the security